B.C. Indigenous group anticipating RCMP action at anti-LNG pipeline camp

 Around 2012, the Unist’ot’en camp set up a blockade by constructing a gate and other obstacles to the area, and a second gate has been constructed recently at the Morice River Bridge, it said.
 Coastal GasLink was most recently prevented from accessing the area on Nov.
 20, it said.

-In a statement posted on its website, the Unist’ot’en camp issued an international call to action for the Gidimt’en access checkpoint.
+In a statement posted on its website, the Unist’ot’en camp issued an international call to action for the Gidimt’en access checkpoint and at least 17 events had been organized by Sunday afternoon.

-The statement describes potential RCMP action as “an act of war,” and evidence that Canada is criminalizing and using violence against Indigenous people, despite paying “lip service” to reconciliation.
-It points to the United Nations Declaration on the Rights of Indigenous Peoples, which says Indigenous peoples shall not be forcibly removed from their territories.
+The statement describes potential RCMP action as “an act of war,” pointing to the United Nations Declaration on the Rights of Indigenous Peoples, which says Indigenous peoples shall not be forcibly removed from their territories.

 “We are now preparing for a protracted struggle.
 The hereditary chiefs of the Wet’suwet’en and the land defenders holding the front lines have no intention of allowing Wet’suwet’en sovereignty to be violated,” it said.